-Now is the time to check that the existing drains are in working order.
+Are the existing drains are in working order?
 Locate the inspection chambers (manholes) and pour different colour food dye down the loos and sinks to find out what is connected to where and whether any drains have collapsed and need digging up.

 Once the scaffold is down, it is time to connect up the external drains to the sewer or septic tank.
 Some prefer to undertake this work at the groundworks stage, but this leaves the drains vulnerable to damage during building work — especially if they are exposed in the trenches around the building before backfilling.

 Landscaping work to form the drive, paths, beds and lawns can be undertaken at almost any point in the project, providing it can be protected from damage by the building work.
 Most people wait until they are ready to move in.

 Do not lay the final drive finish until all heavy vehicles and skips have finally left site.

 If building an extension, you may have to relocate drains anyway and now is the time to find out.
 If there is no mains drainage connection, inspect the condition of any existing septic tank and soakaways.